dariomlopez/etl_projects/nyc_taxi_etl/random_analysis/README.md

 ## Conclusions

-After running the code for some times, I can fall to the conclusion that **null** data or **Nan** data is present accross different datasets.
-The rest of issues like wrong datacodes, negative values in total_amount, different years and months and outliers are more present in datasets from 2020/2021 onwards
+### Data Quality Observations

+After extensive analysis, it has been observed that:

+1. **Null or NaN Values**: These are present across all datasets, regardless of the year.
+This suggests a systemic issue with missing data in the NYC Taxi dataset.

+2. **Increased Data Issues Post-2020/2021**: Datasets from 2020/2021 onwards show a marked increase in problems such as:
+   - Incorrect rate codes
+   - Negative values in `total_amount`
+   - Mismatched years and months
+   - A higher number of outliers

+Given these findings, additional cleaning steps are recommended for datasets from 2020 onwards.
+This includes stricter validation rules and possibly more conservative filtering of anomalous data points.